Cierra-McDonald/lab-13-user-adventure/README.md

 3.)
 Quest page
-HTML: header, image, paragraph, and a list of radio buttons -Grab the id of the quest from the URL
+HTML: header, image, paragraph, and a list of radio buttons [check] -Grab the id of the quest from the URL [check]
--Use that id to 'findById' that quest in our quest data -Use the quest to populate the elements of the html -On Submit:
+-Use that id to 'findById' that quest in our quest data [check] -Use the quest to populate the elements of the html [check] -On Submit:
     -Calculate the users new stats (HP and gold)
     -Put the new stats in local storage